ben31w/ben31w/README.md

 # Summary
 - Software Engineer at L3Harris Technologies
 - Christopher Newport University, Class of 2023, Computer Science major
-- Started programming in a high school CS class.
-I was inspired to pursue a CS degree due to my high school teacher's recommendation, the satisfaction I get from using computers to solve problems, and the clout of being a software engineer.
+- Started programming in high school.
+Inspired to pursue a CS degree due to a teacher's encouragement, the satisfaction I get from programming, and the clout of being a software engineer.
-- Came into the college with the goal of having a software engineering job upon graduation.
-By perfecting my personal projects, learning as much about CS as I could, and habitually applying to internships, I achieved this goal.
-- One reason I enjoy CS and software engineering is it gives me chances to learn new skills.
+- For fun, I enjoy bodybuilding, most forms of exercise, and being around cool people.
+Sometimes I code for fun.
+But mostly I've coded for work and school.
+I enjoy programming, but I think it's important to avoid burnout.

+# Languages
+Most proficient to least.
+There is a large drop off between Python and C++ :/
+- Java
+- Python
+- C++
+- C#
+- SQL
+- HTML
+- CSS
+- JavaScript

 # Skills
-- Java, Python, C++, C#, SQL, HTML, CSS, JavaScript
+Sorry, not all of these are featured on my GitHub projects.
+- Git
 - Linux
+- Django
-- Git
+- Redis
-- Agile development
+- Maven

 <!---
 ben31w/ben31w is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.